cymegerm/pokedex/CONTRIBUTING.md

 - In the case where an element (or component) is repeated in the same HTML document, for example when a component gets repeated a number of times as the result of a loop in a framework template, it is ok to use the same CSS class for each repeated element/component outputted by the loop.
-But in general, reusing classes accross HTML elements and components should be avoided.
+But in general, reusing classes across HTML elements and components should be avoided.

 - When an element is the **outermost** element of an HTML _component_ (therefore, the **component element**), there